In this post, 18 cruise bloggers reveal the reasons they love to cruise with particular cruise lines.

 Royal Caribbean is known for its iconic promenades situated in the centre of its newer ships which give them a small high street feel with shops inter-spaced with cafes, and pubs.
 This makes their ships as much the destination as the ports themselves and is likely to attract new cruisers who may be worried about being bored on sea days.

 You can read more about Elizabeth Hill, and how she became the Godmother to the Independence of the Seas.

-Why bloggers love Princess Cruises
+Why Cruise Bloggers love Princess Cruises

 There is definitely a lot of love for Princess Cruises from the cruise bloggers, myself included.

-Victoria Hughes a 24 year old cruise blogger who writes the blog Lost Ashore said “I’m such a Princess person!!”
-Victoria, who has cruised on four Princess ships loves Movies under the Stars and 24-hour cake from the International Café (who wouldn’t).
+Victoria Hughes, a 24 year old cruise blogger who writes the blog Lost Ashore said “I’m such a Princess person!!”
+She has cruised on four Princess ships loves Movies under the Stars and 24-hour cake from the International Café (who wouldn’t).
 She also rates the hot chocolate as “… best hot chocolate EVER.”
 The complementary pizza from Alfredo’s Pizzeria has been celebrated by USA Today as the ‘Best Pizza at Sea’ and the pizza is certainly worthy of this accolade.
 One thing that Victoria enjoys at the end of every Princess cruise is the Baked Alaska night, a tradition not to be missed.
 You can read more in Victoria’s review of the Crown Princess.

 Sandra and Chris from Brits on a Ship also share their love for Princess Cruises.
 They both believe the quality of the food in the main dining rooms is outstanding, as well as the specialty Crown Grill restaurant, which serves delicious steaks.
 Another aspect that Sandra and Chris are impressed by is that Princess is the only mainstream US line with self-service launderettes.